ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

     * If ``required`` is false/missing, ``default`` may be specified (assumed 'null' if missing).
     * Ensure that the default value in the docs matches the default value in the code.
-    * The default field must not be listed as part of the description, unless it requires additional information or conditions.
+    * The default field MUST NOT be listed as part of the description, unless it requires additional information or conditions.
     * If the option is a boolean value, you can use any of the boolean values recognized by Ansible (such as ``true``/``false`` or ``yes``/``no``).
 Document booleans as ``true``/``false`` for consistency and compatibility with ansible-lint.